Equality and Diversity

 2. To support the attendance of children with medical needs and provide high quality home learning opportunities for pupils well enough to access them at home – to review our home learning support / remote learning offer for pupils with complex medical needs who may not be attending school for medical reasons.

 3. To improve knowledge, skills and abilities to enable pupils to appreciate and value difference and diversity – this objective reaches past Brooklands pupils to pupils who attend mainstream schools within our local community and will focus on understanding and valuing difference both within the school and through increased integration opportunities.
 This will be incorporated into the curriculum of each of our four learning pathways.
-This year new middle leaders with responsibility for inclusion will ensure this is a key priority.
+Middle leaders with responsibility for inclusion will ensure this is a key priority.
 Encouraging tolerance and learning to celebrate all differences.

 4. Improving parental and community partnership and engagement – To extend our Brooklands Connect Parent group to encourage more parents from both sites to participate.
 To continue to support the Friends of Brooklands Parents’ association.
-To create more training and shared events for the families of Brooklands’ pupils, and to continue to raise our profile within the local community through participation in community events.
+To create more training and shared events for the families of Brooklands’ pupils, including siblings and to continue to raise our profile within the local community through participation in community events.